St. Louis Cardinals minor league players: Deniel Ortiz

-Deniel Ortiz (born August 24, 2004) is a Puerto Rican professional baseball third baseman in the St. Louis Cardinals organization.
+Deniel Oneil Ortiz (born August 24, 2004) is a Puerto Rican professional baseball third baseman and first baseman in the St. Louis Cardinals organization.

 Born in Caguas, Puerto Rico, Ortiz moved to Lynn, Massachusetts when he was 12 and attended Lynn Classical High School and St. Mary's High School.
 He attended Redan High School in Redan, Georgia, as a senior in 2022 and hit a home run in the state championship.
 Ortiz played two seasons of college baseball at Walters State Community College, hitting .383 with 16 home runs and 55 RBIs as a freshman in 2023.
 During the summer of 2023, he played in the Appalachian League for the Kingsport Axmen.
 In 2024, he played in the MLB Draft League for the State College Spikes.

 Ortiz was selected by the St. Louis Cardinals in the 16th round of the 2024 Major League Baseball draft.
-He made his professional debut in 2025 with the Palm Beach Cardinals and was promoted to the Peoria Chiefs during the season.
+He did not play a minor league game after being drafted and played for the Gigantes de Carolina of the Puerto Rican Professional Baseball League (PRBL).
+He made his debut with the Cardinals organization in 2025 with the Palm Beach Cardinals and was promoted to the Peoria Chiefs during the season.
 He was named the Cardinals Minor League Player of the Month for June.
 Over 107 games between the two teams, Ortiz hit .300 with 13 home runs, 51 RBIs, and 39 stolen bases.
+He returned to play in the PRBL for Carolina over the winter.
+Ortiz was assigned to the Springfield Cardinals to open the 2026 season, but appeared in only one game before being placed on the injured list with a wrist injury in early April.
+He began a rehab assignment with the Florida Complex League Cardinals in June and also rehabbed with Palm Beach before he was assigned back to Springfield.
+Across 62 games with Springfield, Ortiz batted .279 with 10 home runs and 41 RBIs.